ShellyAmbar/Chat/README.md

-# Chat
+# Chatrooms
-Chat using React, Firebase and Facebook login.
+A webapp using ChatEngin,Firebase and Facebook login in React.